-Previous scholars have tended to give names to academies according to their geographical locations.
-The tendency to establish institutions in areas where there was a large dissenting population resulted in academies being located in the same place at different times.
+Previous scholars have tended to attribute names to academies according to their geographical locations.
+The tendency to establish institutions in areas where there was a large dissenting population resulted in successive academies being located in the same place.
 This led some historians to distinguish between academies using Roman numerals.
-Thus names such as Exeter I, II, and III, Taunton I and II, and Manchester I and II appear in the secondary literature, often suggesting a tenuous, or nonexistent, continuity between different institutions.
+Thus names such as Exeter I, II, and III, Taunton I and II, and Manchester I and II appear in the secondary literature, often implying a tenuous, or nonexistent, continuity between different institutions.
 A common practice was also to describe successive related institutions as a single entity.
 For example, the academies run by David Jennings at Wellclose Square and by the trustees of William Coward at Hoxton have often been put under the common label of Hoxton Academy.
 Similarly, academies supported by the King's Head Society in Clerkenwell, Deptford, Stepney, London, and Mile End have been identified as Homerton Academy, which they preceded.

 To break the cycle of perpetuating previous errors a new system of nomenclature has been adopted.
 Each academy has been assigned its own unique name, which in turn means that searches for the traditional name may not retrieve the desired results.
 In such cases users should search for academies under the name of their principal tutor or a known location.
 The following conventions have been adopted in order to make the identification of academies more straightforward: